marlencrabapple/Glaukaba/README.md

 ========

 ## Intro ##
-Glaukaba is a Wakaba fork with many additional features and enhancements.
+Glaukaba is a Wakaba (an imageboard script) fork with many additional features and enhancements.
 As of July 2013, its stable enough to run without any security or major usability issues when configured properly.
 Try it out for yourself and let me know.

 ## Abridged Setup Guide ##
 1. Create a directory for each board You plan on using, and copy every file (no directories except /include) in Glaukaba's root except for globalconfig.pl and spam.txt into each directory.